How to Deal When Your Patient Is Inappropriate for Therapy Services

 1. Take your concerns to your team leader or rehab director

 Keep in mind that you’re going to have to make a case for your decision.
 Facilities are under constant pressure for reimbursement since in the real world, good healthcare comes down to money.
 It is your job to support your patient with optimal healthcare, but it is administration’s job to run a business.
+This is why it might take a bit more education and explanation on your part, which we will go into below.

 2. Walk in with the right mindset

 Remember that it is not about you, it is about your patient.
-Do not approach your boss in a combative way while imagining what your resignation letter will look like if they force you to take this patient onto your caseload.
+Do not approach your supervisor in a combative way while imagining what your resignation letter will look like if they force you to take this patient onto your caseload.

 If your team leader is generally an understanding individual, then be ready to have a discussion.
 Yes, your boss will question your evaluation but consider it a good way to keep your skills in check.
 You’re a clinician, but you’re also human and sometimes OTs can miss things on evaluations.